Portugal; the ultimate destination calling us to its sunniest coast in all of Europe!

 If you want plenty of social opportunities, great weather, and a slow pace of life, this is the destination for you.
 On the flip side, if you’re easily frustrated by bureaucracy or want a high income then it’s maybe not the best place.

-We love Portugal, but it’s not for everyone!
-We hope this guide has helped you make up your mind.
+I love Portugal, but it’s not for everyone!
+I hope this guide has helped you make up your mind.

 And for transparency’s sake, please know that some of the links in our content are affiliate links.
 That means that if you book your accommodation, buy your gear, or sort your insurance through our link, we earn a small commission (at no extra cost to you).
 That said, we only link to the gear we trust and never recommend services we don’t believe are up to scratch.
 Again, thank you!